Sweng0d/The-Roman-Empire/README.md

 # Democracy and Voting
 ![image](https://user-images.githubusercontent.com/101097089/160381080-37d8cd60-cb1e-43d7-8a50-554c2d2005c8.png)
 The idea in terms of voting was to simulate Roman democracy at its peak.
-Allowing anyone who was considered a Roman citizen to create some idea of ​​law, and other people, who had the rights, to vote on the laws.
+Allowing anyone who was considered a Roman citizen to create some idea of law, and other people, who had the rights, to vote on the laws.

 However, we had to add several modifiers, and other functions to guarantee some concepts of democracy, such as:
 -You can only vote with a citizen who belongs to you.